G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Experimental Evaluation

 \subsection{Experimental Setup}

-\paragraph{Datasets.} To compare with PATE-GAN, we use the Kaggle credit card fraud detection dataset~\cite{dal2015calibrating} (Kaggle Credit) which is the primary dataset used in \cite{yoon2018pategan}~\footnote{PATE-GAN does not open source, so we directly compare with the results they reported.}.
-The dataset contains 284,807 samples representing transactions made by European cardholders' credit cards in September 2013, and 492 (0.2) of these samples are fraudulent transactions.
-Each sample consists of 29 continuous features which are the results of a PCA transformation from the original features.
+\textbf{Tabular Dataset.} we use the same Kaggle credit card fraud detection dataset~\citep{dal2015calibrating} (Kaggle Credit) as in \citep{yoon2018pategan}.
+The dataset contains 284,807 samples representing transactions made by European cardholders' credit cards in September 2013, and 492 (0.2\%) of these samples are fraudulent transactions.
+Each sample consists of 29 continuous features from a PCA transformation on the original features.

-To demonstrate that our proposed \name{} is scalable for high dimension image datasets while PATE-GAN is limited without evaluating them, we train \name{} on MNIST and Fashion-MNIST datasets.
-The MNIST and Fashion-MNIST dataset~\cite{xiao2017fashion} each consists of 60,000 training examples and 10,000 testing examples.
-Each example is a $28 \times 28$ grayscale image, associated with a label from 10 classes.
-The examples in the MNIST dataset are images of handwritten digits between 0 and 9, and the examples in the Fashion-MNIST dataset are real-world images of clothes taken from the Zalando articles.
-Fashion-MNIST is proposed as a replacement for the MNIST dataset because it better represents modern CV tasks.